hpc/charliecloud/doc/tutorial.rst

 The container has different mount (:code:`mnt`) and user (:code:`user`) namespaces, but the rest of the namespaces are shared with the host.
-This highlights Charliecloud's focus on functionality (make your UDSS run), rather than isolation (protect the host from your UDSS).
+This highlights Charliecloud's focus on functionality (make your container run), rather than isolation (protect the host from your container).

 Normally, each invocation of :code:`ch-run` creates a new container, so if you have multiple simultaneous invocations, they will not share containers.
 In